Rock Hall Updates

 - Live music on the plaza resumes in July on Thursday and Saturday evenings from 5-7 p.m.

 All museum tickets will be available online only.
 Fans can choose available time slots for entry while purchasing tickets online.
 There is limited capacity per each available time slot to better spread out visitors during their trip inside the museum.
+Please arrive within 30 minutes of your entry time.
+If you arrive outside that window, you will still be admitted but may experience a short wait.
 Select discounts and timed entry will be ID verified at the door when checking in.

 What to Expect When You Arrive